Crawford's HR with 2 outs in 9th lifts Giants past D-backs - WHIZ News

 Kelly struck out seven with two walks and four hits over seven innings to improve to 6-3 over 14 career starts against the Giants, going 3-0 over his last four outings in the rivalry.
 The Arizona ace also improved to 8-1 on the road — he’s 5-0 over his last six outings away from Chase Field — and 9-4 in 16 appearances after a D-backs defeat.

-Before the last-inning drama, the Giants had their best chance in the seventh when Evan Longoria led off with a double and advanced on Thairo Estrada’s sacrifice bunt.
-Crawford walked then Joey Bart flied out.
+Before the last-inning drama, the Giants had their best chance in the seventh when Evan Longoria led off with a double and advanced on Estrada’s sacrifice bunt.
+Crawford walked, then Joey Bart flied out.

 Kennedy (4-6) bent over in frustration as Crawford’s ball sailed out.
-Arizona manager Torey Lovullo could be seen arguing but it wasn’t clear why.
+Arizona manager Torey Lovullo argued that Estrada had taken strike three because plate umpire Cory Blaser moved backward.

+“It’s not over until it’s over.
+Everybody knows what happened.
+It’s frustrating,” Lovullo said.
+“We’re still working through it right now to be honest with you.
+But we’ll figure out what happened, digest it and move on.”

 Junis struck out seven — one off his season high — and Walker’s homer was his only run surrendered and one of four hits he allowed over seven impressive innings.
 The right-hander was coming off his shortest start of the year last Wednesday at San Diego in a 13-7 loss.
 He still hasn’t won in five starts since beating the Dodgers on June 10.